microsoft/msticpy/docs/source/data_acquisition/DataProv-MSSentinel.rst

 ``timeout`` : int (seconds)

 Specify a timeout for queries.
-Default is 300 seconds.
+Default is 300 seconds, the maximum is 600 seconds (10 minutes).
 This parameter can be set here or in the ``connect`` method and overridden for individual queries.